In a world that is often unsafe, a truly safe relationship is a radical space

 Honestly this is a hard one for me to give a direct answer.
 I think factors such as finances & other weekly obligations have a real impact on one's capacity for deep therapeutic work.
 And this work is all about preventing overwhelm while we stretch to reach new places.
 So it's important to start at a pace that feels manageable, and everyone is different.

 Also, healing work is a sacred investment in self.
 And a major factor for real change earlier on in the process is with a dedicated and consistent practice.
-When possible I prefer weekly to biweekly sessions at the beginning to help this type of work start to flow.
+When possible I ask for a commitment for weekly sessions at the beginning phase of our work together, to help this type of work start to flow and changes begin.

 -